Wildlife-Systems/sensor-control/README.md

 `sr onboard cpu`

 ### sr output
-`sr` provides a JSON response that describes the sensor and the measurement.
+`sr` provides an array of JSON ojects that each describe the sensor and measurement.

 key         | value
 ------------|------